paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 In the example my SVG file is located under the Images folder in the PluginSampleApp project.
 The SvgAssembly is a reference to the assembly containing the svg/xaml file.

 # Where to get SVG/XAML?
 Win Phone does not support SVGs by default and there are no good SVG to Win Phone XAML libraries.
-Therefore the easiest way to get an SVG and it's XAML equivalent is download [Metro Studio](http://www.syncfusion.com/downloads/metrostudio).This software will give you a large selection of SVGs with the ability to export in Metro XAML format ALL FOR FREE.
+Diederik Krols has a [really nice post](http://blogs.u2u.be/diederik/post/2012/07/26/Transforming-SVG-graphics-to-XAML-Metro-Icons.aspx) on how to convert SVG to Metro XAML.
+Check out the [nounproject](http://thenounproject.com/) for some royalty free SVGs.

 # License
 Licensed under main repo license